 If you opt to use a background checking site to check your driving record, the next decision is which site to use.
 There are a lot out there but the quality of information they generate can vary significantly.

 Fortunately, we have tested all the top background checking sites to see which is best a digging out accurate driving record data.
-The results of these tests are now in and our top three recommended background checking sites for driving records are:
+The results of these tests are now in and our top two recommended background checking sites for driving records are:

 Instant CheckMate superfast service is the ideal option if you need to check out your driving record fast.
 In our tests, it generated comprehensive and accurate driving record data in a matter of moments.
 This speed doesn’t come at the expense of accuracy either.
 Their results were as accurate as almost any other site as well as being the quickest.